 Walk With Ease

 Walking offers all the benefits of exercise—from improved fitness and energy to enhanced well-being.
-The Arthritis Foundation Walk with Ease Self-Directed Program is a walking program that can reduce pain and improve overall health.
-This fun, easy, and free 6-week program, which includes a walking guidebook and a weekly educational email, can help you:
+The Arthritis Foundation Walk With Ease Self-Directed Program is a physical activity and self-management education program that can help reduce the pain and discomfort of arthritis, increase balance, strength, and walking pace, build confidence, and improve overall health.

 Email: oshercenter@uvm.edu